thejimmyg/gateway-lite/AWS.md

 We'll use environment variables to configure everything.
 Note that setting one of these environment variables overrides any data in `.aws`.
 Only explicit command line flags can override the environment variables.

+To get your credentials, go to the AWS web console and go to IAM -> Users -> Select yourself -> Security Credentials tab -> Create Access Key.

 When using bash, these variables will be available only in your current terminal:

 ```